 |

-A pattern of fire on the ground.
-It evolved in N Africa where individual divisions and regiments had their own versions, initially simple concentrations.
-It was standardised as a 525 yard linear, oriented as required, with regiments of different types each covering the full length.
-NZ retained their 1200 × 300 yard pattern.
+A pattern of fire on the ground, probably first developed 2 NZ Division in mid 1942.
+It evolved in N Africa where individual divisions and regiments had their own versions, initially simple concentrations, and generally used for Defensive Fire.
+It was subsequently standardised as a 525 yard linear, oriented as required, with regiments of different types each covering the full length.
+NZ used a 1200 × 600 yard pattern, later changed to 600 x 600.
 Stonks lasted into the 1950's when they were replaced by standard Linear Targets. |

 |